Research

 - improve water quality and management

-Dr. Hirshfeld and Dr. Park will examine research from a range of relevant disciplines, including scientific disciplines, and third-party verified data from projects led by academic and professional practitioners in landscape architecture or that involved significant contributions by them.
+Dr. Hirshfeld and Dr. Park examined research from a range of relevant disciplines, including scientific disciplines, and third-party verified data from projects led by academic and professional practitioners in landscape architecture or that involved significant contributions by them.

 The goals of the research reviews are to: